datudar/kaggle-web-traffic-forecasting/README.md

 ### Implementation

+Run the **web_traffic_forecasting_model.py** file.

 Due to space limitations on Github, I do not include the input data files.
-To run the model, you will need to download and save the two input files (i.e., [train_2.csv and key_2.csv](https://www.kaggle.com/c/web-traffic-time-series-forecasting/data)) to the same directory as the model file.
+To run the model, you will need to download and save the two input files ([train_2.csv and key_2.csv](https://www.kaggle.com/c/web-traffic-time-series-forecasting/data)) to the same directory as the model file.

-Run the **web_traffic_forecasting_model.py** file.

 *Note: Prophet can only make predictions for a single time series.
 Therefore, to obtain predictions on all 145,000 Wikipedia articles, it is necessary to loop through each individual article.
 This takes a very long time, and on my MacBook Pro, the model took about four days to finish.*